brajeshwar/brajeshwar.github.io/_posts/2006/2006-07-23-how-to-write-an-effective-resume-how-to-get-your-curriculum-vitae-right.md

----
-layout: post
-title: How to write an effective Resume How to get your Curriculum Vitae right
+# How to write an effective Resume How to get your Curriculum Vitae right
----

 A resume or curriculum vitae is a document containing a summary or listing of relevant job experience and education, usually for the purpose of securing a new job.
 Often the resume is the first item a potential employer encounters regarding the job seeker, and therefore a large amount of importance is often ascribed to it.